 When combined with yeast and baked under high heat, the gluten in the bake forms tiny gas pockets, which inflate and harden.
 This is what gives bread, cakes and pie crusts their structure.

-What is gluten free flour made of?
+What is gluten free flour?
+And what is it made from?

+So, what is gluten free flour?
 Various gluten free plants, vegetables and nuts can be ground or milled to make flour.

 In gluten free baking, a blend of more than one type of flour, including a binding agent, is usually preferable than using it alone.
 This helps to better mimic the desirable structure, texture and bite that gluten provides.